Skip to the content.

 Hosting with Caddy

 Caddy is the simplest option for serving the out/ directory over HTTPS with Let’s Encrypt.
-The repo ships a working Caddyfile you can adapt:
+Create /etc/caddy/Caddyfile with:

 calendars.example.com {